akanainc/aria-cm-integration/README.md

 #### Download and Import
 - Download Aria_Hooks.zip
 - Login to PolicyManager  example: http://localhost:9900
-- Select the root "Registry" organisation and click on the "Import Package" from the Actions navigation window on the right side of the screen
+- Select the root "Registry" organization and click on the "Import Package" from the Actions navigation window on the right side of the screen
   - click on button to browse for the Aria_Hooks.zip archive file
   - click Okay to start the importation of the hook.
   - when prompted click Okay to deploy the virtual service to the container later.
-- this will create a Aria Hooks Organisation with the requisite artefacts needed to run the API.
+- this will create a Aria Hooks Organization with the requisite artifacts needed to run the API.

 #### Verify Import
 - Expand the services folder in the Aria Hooks you imported and find Box_API_Hook VS